samupicard/zebra_noise/README.md

 This library will efficiently generate visual stimulus videos using Perlin noise.
 The core algorithm is in optimized C.

+Much of the C code is based on [Casey Duncan's "noise" package for Python](https://github.com/caseman/noise), under the MIT license.

 # Installation

 Make sure you have a C compiler installed.
 The easiest way to do this is by installing Cython.